Sweet Ecstasy Cookies - These cookies have a LOT going on in the, but all those ingredients work together to make a fantastic cookie!

 Instructions

-- Heat oven to 375, line 2 baking sheets with parchment paper.
+- Preheat the oven to 350F (180 C), line 2 large baking sheets with parchment paper.

-- Cream butter and sugars together.
+- Place butter in a large mixing bowl - if using a hand mixer - or the bowl of a stand mixer, along with the sugars.
+Cream butter and sugars together, until light and fluffy.
 Add peanut butter, beat till incorporated and creamy.
 Add eggs and vanilla, mix well.

 Diane Decker